 The big day is almost here!
 Have you started cooking yet?
 I have.
 But I’m still refining my menu.
 Probably will be right up until we sit down at the table.
 Just in case you’re still trying to decide just what to include on your Thanksgiving table, I thought I’d do a little review of some possibilities from the Never Enough Thyme archives.

 Oh, and I’m also including a new recipe that would be a welcome addition.
 On this day of feasting and heavy eating, it’s sometimes nice to include at least one thing that’s on the lighter side.
-This lovely salad would be a nice start to your meal and fits right in with its autumnal theme of apples, cranberries, and walnuts.
+This lovely Apple Cranberry Salad would be a nice start to your meal and fits right in with its autumnal theme of apples, cranberries, and walnuts.
 And the balsamic vinaigrette is just delicious as well.
 You’ll find the recipe at the end of the post.

 It simply would not be Thanksgiving for us without Turkey and Southern Cornbread Dressing.
 Yes, that’s dressing.
 Not stuffing.
 It’s a southern thing.
 Check out the original post if you don’t know the difference :-)

 And to serve along with the dressing, of course there has to be our favorite Cranberry-Orange Relish.
 Or maybe you’d like to try something new this year like my Kumquat and Dried Cherry Chutney?
 You’ll find both recipes at the link.

 After the turkey and dressing, it’s all about the sides!
 How about something a little different this year – this gorgeous Baked Fruit for instance.

 Green beans are always popular at Thanksgiving.
 My recipe for Braised Green Beans really puts the flavor over the top.